 Java Data Objects (JDO) defines an interface (or API) to persist normal Java objects (or POJO's in some peoples terminology) to a datastore.
 JDO doesn't define the type of datastore; it is datastore-agnostic.
 You would use the same interface to persist your Java object to RDBMS, or OODBMS, or XML, or whatever form of data storage.
-The JDO API itself is provided by the jdo-api (or javax.jdo) JAR.
-The whole point of using such a standard interface is that users can, in principle, swap between implementations of JDO without changing their code.
-DataNucleus provides an implementation of JDO, embodied in the datanucleus-api-jdo JAR, so make sure you have datanucleus-api-jdo.jar in your CLASSPATH for using this API.
+The JDO API itself is provided by the javax.jdo JAR.
+DataNucleus provides an implementation of the JDO API in the datanucleus-api-jdo JAR, so make sure you have datanucleus-api-jdo.jar in your CLASSPATH for using this API.

 Note that this version of DataNucleus requires the JDO 3.2 API

 The process of mapping a class can be split into the following areas